rackerlabs/docs-developer-blog/_posts/2018-03-16-Using-multiple-NIC-cards-on-OpenStack-instances-for-additional-IP-addresses.md

 additional IP needed.
 The limitation for virtual servers isn’t physical slots -- instead, it’s the number of available PCI bus addresses.
 This limitation occurs when a web server supports multiple domains, some of which have separate public IPs.

-Each public IP needs a separate floating IP address on the public cloud network, and the floating-IP-to-server-IP relationship requires a separate IP for the server on the server's internal private IP.
-In this case, we use a new NIC card for each internal IP.
+Each public IP is a floating IP address on the public cloud network.
+This floating IP must be mapped to an IP on the server so that traffic to the floating IP is directed to the server.
+The difference in the cloud is that the new IP can reside on a new NIC card as opposed to being added to an existing NIC card.

 ### Routing problem